 There’s the potential for some Soldiers to get up to 11 times their monthly active-duty base pay!
 That’s almost a whole year’s salary!
 Make sure to read my other continuation pay article where I discuss the tax implications and payment options.

-I haven’t seen exactly how they’re planning to get the current strength numbers published so people can plan.
+I haven’t seen exactly how they plan to publish the current strength numbers so people can plan.
 The way it’s written makes it seem like they’ll change from month to month or quarterly – meaning we can’t plan ahead.
 However, that’s just guessing on my part.

 The “So What?”
 About These Continuation Pay Changes

 In short, the Army can’t release its CP guidance until a budget is approved.
 So, you can use the CY 24/25 memo until the CY 25 (maybe it’ll be a CY 25/26 memo?) is signed.
-The current CY 24/25 Implementation Guidance memo can be found here (CAC required) or here (open source).
-This is not to be confused with the CY 25 Implementation Plan memo here (CAC Required).
+The current CY 24/25 Implementation Guidance memo can be found here (open source).
+This is not to be confused with the CY 25 Implementation Plan memo.

 Plan = We’re Planning to do change Continuation Pay